soniponi/EnergyPlanning_Zambia/README.md

 - `models/`: Python scripts for modeling scenarios.
 - `results/`: Outputs like charts and energy mix visualizations.
 - `docs/`: Final report and documentation.
+- `resources/`: Some resources used as a reference, in pdf format

 ## Other Contributers
 - Paola Latini